yj-yu/FashionIQ_2019/README.md

 ## Training

 Please see the official starter code to download and prepare dataset.
 [Link to official baseline](https://github.com/XiaoxiaoGuo/fashion-iq/tree/master/start_kit)
-Prepare 256x256 resized images in dataset/resized_images , and modify configure files in config folder.
+Prepare 256x256 resized images in dataset/resized_images , and modify configure files in configs/ce folder.

-To reproduce single best model, we recommend to use W2V [Link](https://www.kaggle.com/jacksoncrow/word2vec-flickr30k/version/1) and set the path to the parameters.
-Pretraining also helps improve final performance.
+To reproduce the single best model, we recommend to use W2V [Link](https://www.kaggle.com/jacksoncrow/word2vec-flickr30k/version/1) and set the path to the parameters.
+Pretraining also helps improve the final performance.

 Train the model